 Brewed coffee typically has low to medium strength.
 It is milder and less bitter, with a light and clean texture.

-What is the cup size?
+What is the difference in cup size?

 The strength of the drink depends on the cup size; a smaller cup typically results in a thicker and more concentrated drink.
+However, here both these flavors are usually served in a similar cup size.

 - Americano